helensz98/Interactive-Lab-Hub/Lab 3/README.md

       else:

          Please try harder!

-if no:
+If no:

-   That's ok!
+   that's ok!
 Have a good day:)

 The book has resumed to sleep